CSEE4121/spring2023/assignments/prog_hw1/prog_hw1.md

    ![Fill Info](./pics/fillProjectInfo.jpeg)

-   If you mess this up and select the wrong billing account, plesae follow these [instructions](https://cloud.google.com/billing/docs/how-to/modify-project#to_change_the_projects_account_do_the_following) to change the billing account for your project to the billing account created in Step 1.
+   If you mess this up and select the wrong billing account, please follow these [instructions](https://cloud.google.com/billing/docs/how-to/modify-project#to_change_the_projects_account_do_the_following) to change the billing account for your project to the billing account created in Step 1.